isabelzv/udportfolio/README.md

 * simplified the changePizzaSizes function and got rid of determineDX function.
 * Used "getElementsByClassName" rather than querySelectorAll to get randomPizzaContainers.

+### Loading
+* created web workers to task out creation of randon pizza names and ingredients.

+### General
+* Used gulp build tool to optimize source code for distribution.
+* Minify html, css, js and image files in the project.

+# Original README (for reference)
 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).